pangpondpon/go-logicboxes/readme.md

 Status: In Progress

 ## Important
-This project does not intent to implement all the API call that Logicboxes provided, I'll keep adding the one that I use in my project.
+1. This project does not intent to implement all the API call that Logicboxes provided, I'll keep adding the one that I use in my project.
+2. The library does not parse the response into custom response, it will be the pure response from Logicboxes in JSON format.
+If you want to transform it, please use your own code to transform the response after get it from this library.

 ## Usage
 ```go